This article, authored by Jerry Cates, was first published on 6 April 2022, and last revised on 8 October 2022. © Bugsinthenews Vol. 24:04(01).

 Speaking of food, mosquitoes have little or no impact on our U.S. food supply, but commensal rodents contaminate, render inedible, and consume a large fraction of the farmed and stored nutriment intended for human use.
 They are as destructive in this manner in North America as anywhere.
 By doing so they deprive us of one-fifth to one-third of the world’s food supply, year after year after year.
 Maybe few Americans starve as a result, but starvation still happens in America, and rats and mice are part if not most of the cause.
 In other parts of the world, how many millions of humans starve to death, under miserable — even horrible — conditions, because the food they need to stay alive is damaged, destroyed or eaten by rats and mice?
 By that one measure alone, the argument could easily be made that commensal rodents are at, or certainly near, the top of the list of the world’s most dangerous animals.

-But, while wolves and sharks — both cited as causing, on average, around 10 deaths annually — are listed, commensal rodents aren’t even given an honorable mention in the Gatesnotes slide.
+But, while wolves and sharks — both cited as causing, on average, around 10 deaths annually — get star listing, commensal rodents don’t even merit an honorable mention in the Gatesnotes slide.
 That’s more than just “odd”… We can speculate why this is so, but I will leave that to others.
-The important thing is that many other authorities also choose to ignore the dangers that commensal rodents pose to human health and well-being, worldwide and here, closer to home.
+The important thing is that most “authorities” ignore the dangers that commensal rodents pose to human health and well-being, worldwide and here, closer to home.
 Maybe we need to explore the real causes behind it.
 Until we do, the lack of attention that results has consequences that affect human health and well-being.

 My point?
 Don’t let the inattention of others cause you to drop your guard.
 We started this article on the premise that every thinking person needs command of a decision making process that improves their health and well-being and that of their loved-ones.
 Here’s something everyone should include in that process, and though you may not have thought it was that important before, give it another look.
 Control of commensal rodents at your home and business is crucial.
 Your health and the health and well-being of those around you are at stake.